liuxiaotong15/ae_3d/README.md

 Algorithms from the PG family will be moved https://github.com/cyoon1729/Policy-Gradient-Methods. cause my output is continurous, so I develope based on this repo.

 3. A3C from this repo: https://github.com/MorvanZhou/pytorch-A3C

+I modify the 'pendulum' of gym, so make a symbol link:

+cd ../ae_venv/lib/python3.7/site-packages/gym/envs/classic_control

+ln -s ~/code/ae_3d/pytorch-A3C/pendulum.py pendulum.py

+and if want to re-run the real 'pendulum', we need to move it back or make a symbol link to the real file.